Z323323/Quadratic-residues/README.md

    $\displaystyle \lfloor \frac{3(q - 1)}{q} \rfloor = \lfloor \frac{3q - 3}{q} \rfloor = 2 = p - 1$

    It results clear that the final result will always be $p - 1$ and I'm pretty sure it could be formalyzed somehow.
 For ex. imagine $5(y - 1)/y, y > 5$.
-We basically took $y - 1, 5$ times, then imagine to keep removing $y$; we will basically remove $y - 1 (+ 1)$ every step therefore having necessarily a result which is $p - 1$ (floor function erasing the last step remainder).
-Now we can further note another strange behaviour of this summation (which is one of the hardest thing to understand about this theorem).
+We basically took $y - 1, 5$ times, then imagine to keep removing $y$; we will basically remove $y - 1 (+ 1)$ every step therefore having necessarily a result which is $4$ $[p - 1]$ (remember the floor function erasing the last step remainder).
+Now we can dig into one non-trivial example.
 Let $p = 3$ and $q = 79$, it's quite clear that we will have a lot of terms of the summation equal to $0$, indeed

    $\displaystyle \lfloor \frac{3(2)}{79} \rfloor = 0$<br>
    $\displaystyle \lfloor \frac{3(4)}{79} \rfloor = 0$<br>